-You can optimize the performance of your configuration to take advantage of a sequential I/O environment, such as DBMS servers that are dominated by full table scans and NFS servers in very data-intensive environments, by setting the interlace value low relative to the size of the typical I/O request.
+You can optimize the performance of your configuration in a sequential I/O environment, such as DBMS servers that are dominated by full table scans and NFS servers in very data-intensive environments.
+To take advantage of a sequential I/O environment, set the interlace value low relative to the size of the typical I/O request.

-For example, assume a typical I/O request size of 256 Kbyte and striping across 4 spindles.
-A good choice for stripe unit size in this example would be: 256 Kbyte / 4 = 64 Kbyte, or smaller.
+For example, assume a typical I/O request size of 256 Kbytes and striping across 4 spindles.
+A good choice for the stripe unit size in this example would be:

 This strategy ensures that the typical I/O request is spread across multiple disk spindles, thus increasing the sequential bandwidth.

-Seek time and rotation time are practically zero in the sequential case.
+Seek time and rotation time are practically zero in the sequential I/O environment.
 When you optimize sequential I/O, the internal transfer rate of a disk is most important.

-In sequential applications, the typical I/O size is usually large (greater than 128 Kbytes, often greater than 1 Mbytes).
-Assume an application with a typical I/O request size of 256 Kbytes and assume striping across 4 disk spindles.
-256 Kbytes / 4 = 64 Kbytes.
-So, a good choice for the interlace size would be 32 to 64 Kbyte.
+In sequential applications, the typical I/O size is usually large, meaning more than 128 Kbytes or even more than 1 Mbyte.
+Assume an application with a typical I/O request size of 256 Kbytes and assume striping across 4 disk spindles, thus: